robthompson16/support-for-early-career-teachers/content/ucl/year-1-first-half-term-developing-quality-pedagogy-part-1/spring-week-4-ect-research-and-practice-summary.md

 "I want to see if I can remember the names of the different animal groups.
 I have a cool way of remembering them.
 It’s linked to a pet shop I go to called FARM B.
-(show image of pet shop sign 'FARM B').
+(show image of pet shop sign ‘FARM B’).

 "Inside, all of the different animals are grouped together.
 In the F section are the fish.
 In the A section are the amphibians.